openworm/owmeta/docs/process.rst

-- A serialization method dumps a new copy of the data out to a flat file enabling all users of the library to contribute their modifications to the data back to the PyOpenWorm project via GitHub.
+- A serialization method dumps a new copy of the data out to a flat file enabling all users of the library to contribute their modifications to the data back to the owmeta project via GitHub.

 A follow on to #2 is that the serialization method would need to preserve the ordering of data elements and write in some plain text format so that a simple